kubevela/kubevela/design/vela-core/APIServer-Catalog.md

 ## Considerations

+### Package parameters

+We can parse the schema of parameters from Helm Chart or Terraform.
+For example, Helm supports [value schema file](https://www.arthurkoziel.com/validate-helm-chart-values-with-json-schemas/) for input validation and there is an [automation tool](https://github.com/karuppiah7890/helm-schema-gen] to generate the schema.

 ### Package dependency

 Instead of having multiple definitions in one package, we could define that one package correlates to one definition only.
 But some users will need a bundle of definitions instead of one.
 For example, a full-observability trait might include a prometheus package, a grafana package, a loki package, and a jaeger package.
 This is what we call "package bundling".